A Practical Guide To Taking Creatine

 And compared to many other supplements, it is dirt cheap, which is a nice change from much of the over-priced crap out there on the market.

-The purpose of this article, then, is to serve as a practical guide for guys that want to start taking creatine.
+The purpose of this article, then, is to serve as a practical guide for people that want to start taking creatine.
 I’ll do my best to cover all the salient points, but if you feel that I’ve missed something just give me shout and I’ll add it in.

 What is Creatine Anyway?